GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 Synopsis: In this exercise, attendees will learn how to create various roles for managing the Azure Key Vault.

-> NOTE: If you are using a corporate Azure instance and do not have access to Active Directory, you must skip this Exercise and move to Exercise 3.
+> NOTE: If you are using a corporate Azure instance and do not have access to administrative access to Active Directory, you must skip this Exercise and move to Exercise 3.
+You can ask your administrations to setup [Azure administrative units](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-administrative-units) to support this workshop.

 ### Task 1: Create a new Azure Key Vault